EthanLin-TWer/blog/tasks/TASK-6-support-mermaid-diagram-as-code.md

   * [x] seems loading of image blocks the rendering of mermaid - trigger `mermaid.run()` explicitly
 * [ ] solution refactor:
   * introducing mermaid at runtime causes a much larger sized bundle 188K -> 688K gzipped, insanely crazy
-    * do not include elk and crypto in webpack - try it
+    * [x] do not include elk and crypto in webpack - it works!
     * fork mermaid@8 and update code to disable auto sorting
     * or fork mermaid@10 and fix the tree shaking
   * [x] ~~downgrade to mermaid@8~~ - bundle size way smaller, but pie chart doesn't work properly